trpc-group/trpc/docs/en/trpc_protocol_design.md

 |  Passing Dyeing Information |  The protocol should provide the ability to pass dyeing information |
 |  Passing Custom Business Information	 |  The protocol should provide the ability to pass custom business information |

+In order to support these capabilities and requirements, the overall design of the tRPC protocol is as follows:

+Protocol header (custom design) + Protocol body (use protobuf by default, extensible)

 # Design And Implementation

 ## Protocol Design

+The figure below is the specific design of the tRPC protocol.

 ![ 'image.png'](/docs/images/trpc-protocol.png)

+The tRPC protocol supports two transmission methods: unary and stream.

 for unary RPC(one-request-one-response), the entire data packet = Fix Header（16 bytes）+ Unary Header + Unary Body.